I. Overview and Mission

 - two (2) committee members shall be Senior State/Territorial Election Officials; and

 - two (2) committee members shall be IT security leads from the information technology department of state/territorial election offices.

 - Seven (7) committee members shall represent local election officials

 - five (5) committee members shall be local election officials; and

 - two (2) committee members shall be representatives from the information technology department of local election offices.

 2. The terms of the initially selected Executive Committee members will be staggered so that half of each in the above-referenced categories will serve a one (1) year term, and the other half of each will serve a two (2) year term an, except that for those Executive Committee positions representing local election officials, three of the initially selected Executive Committee members will serve a two (2) year term and two will serve a one (1) year term.
 The Director shall designate which term shall apply to each initially elected Executive Committee member.
 Thereafter, the term of Executive Committee members, except for the Director, will be two (2) years, and may be renewed for up to three (3) additional two (2) year terms.

 B. Election of Executive Committee Members

-1. Executive Committee members will be voted upon according to the following:
+- Executive Committee members will be voted upon annually by the EI-ISAC members by member survey, in accordance with the following: